FakeBuild/Xake/docs/overview.md

 ## recipe: action computation

-Action body is computation expression of type *action*.
-This computation returns *Action* type and is very similar to *async* computation.
+Recipe body is computation expression of type *action*.
+This computation returns *Recipe* type and is very similar to *async* computation.
 You could use both regular code (such as assignments/binding, loops and conditional expressions) and do! notation within *action* body.